-Utilities shall require for all affected DR programs that any existing residential and/or non-residential customer that fails to sign an updated contract by December 31, 2017, will be removed from the relevant program no later than January 7, 2018 but will be eligible to re-enroll subject to the requirements associated with the prohibition.
+Utilities shall require for all affected DR programs that any existing residential and/or non-residential customer that fails to accept the prohibition by December 31, 2017 (residential) or sign an updated contract / attestation by the Utility-established submission date in Q4 of 2017 (non-residential customer), will be removed from the relevant program no later than January 7, 2018 but will be eligible to re-enroll upon submittal of the contract / attestation.

 Utilities shall require in their contracts that third-party aggregators shall collect and store all non-residential customer attestations.

-Utilities shall for all affected DR programs clearly indicate that third-party aggregators are responsible for: (a) removing customers from their portfolio if they have not agreed to the prohibition or provided an attestation with a DAV; and (b) de-rating their portfolio accordingly; and, (c) providing updated information to the Utility in their monthly attestation summary sheet.
+Utilities shall for all affected DR programs clearly indicate that third-party aggregators, and Utilities for programs without aggregators, are responsible for: (a) removing customers from their portfolio if they have not agreed to the prohibition or provided an attestation with a DAV; and (b) recording, and de-rating their portfolio by a summary DAV on a monthly basis.

-Utilities shall modify DRAM III contracts to require third-party aggregators to submit the summary spreadsheets at the same time as their monthly Market Notice to Buyer submittals, and that these monthly Market Notice to Buyer submittals properly reflect the de-rated customer and portfolio amounts.
-Utilities shall also modify DRAM III contracts to require third-party aggregator bids in the wholesale market to appropriately reflect de-rated portfolio and customer values.
+Utilities shall modify DRAM III contracts to require third-party aggregators to submit a summary DAV as part of the monthly submittal of Demonstrated Capacity information and invoicing, and to indicate that such summary DAV values shall be deducted from monthly capacity payments from Utilities to third-party aggregators.

+Utilities shall ensure via contract appropriate adjustment of capacity payments by the summary DAV amount to aggregators for non-DRAM affected programs.

+Utilities shall for all affected Utility DR programs and the DRAM modify tariffs and contracts to require that bids into the wholesale market reflect portfolio amounts prior to de-rating.

+Commission staff shall coordinate with IOUs and aggregators on the timing and agenda for a workshop to discuss additional prohibition implementation issues.

+Utilities are authorized to work with third-parties to develop agreed-upon implementation approaches that modify those adopted herein, as necessary, and to include these and any funding or fund-shifting requirements to implement the prohibition in a Tier 2 Advice Letter filed no later than September 15, 2017.

-We encourage Utilities, third-party aggregators and other market participants to take up the issue of DAVs for discussion with the CAISO to seek agreement on whether and how DAVs may be represented in bids and/or settlement payments in the wholesale market.
+Utilities, third-party aggregators and other market participants are encouraged to take up the issue of DAVs for discussion with the CAISO to seek agreement on whether and how DAVs may be represented in bids and/or settlement payments in the wholesale market.

-SCE and PG&E shall provide notification and outreach plans for the prohibition that articulate targets for each metric they have proposed.
+SCE and PG&E shall provide notification and outreach plans pertinent to their own customers that articulate targets for each proposed metric.

 PG&E shall ensure that its notification and outreach plan conforms to the timeline requirements of D.16-09-056.

-SDG&E shall re-submit an outreach and notification plan that conforms to the requirements of D.16-09-056 and that includes the metrics and targets it will use to assess the plan’s effectiveness.
+SDG&E shall provide an outreach and notification plan for its own customers that conforms to the requirements of D.16-09-056 and that includes the metrics and targets it will use to assess the plan’s effectiveness.